boytchev/mannequin.js/README-BG.md

 ];
 ```

 The global color of joints and limbs refers to all joints and all limbs.
 Modification of the global colors in `Mannequin.colors` has effect if it is done before the creation of figure instances.
-Individual colors of body parts are set via the `recolor` method of each body part ([live example](https://boytchev.github.io/mannequin.js/examples/example-custom-colors.html)):
+Individual colors of body parts are set via the `recolor` method of each body part ([пример на живо](https://boytchev.github.io/mannequin.js/examples/example-custom-colors.html)):

 [<img src="examples/snapshots/example-custom-colors.jpg">](https://boytchev.github.io/mannequin.js/examples/example-custom-colors.html)